arxeiss/Sublime-GitBadgesLikeVSCode/README.md

 Install as plugin via Package Control - TODO: add link when published

+> Note that this plugin works only on Sublime Text 3.2 and above *(>=3200)*, as in this version native git implementation was added.

 ## How it looks

 ![New VC Code like badges](./screenshot.png)